top of page

 Structured methods, Web-based tools, and scalable curricula for systems thinking, problem structuring, and creative ideation, conceived and developed with novices and under-resourced teams in mind.

-My Medium article: A case study of implementing the DIMES-FIRST methodology for a real-world problem
+My Medium article: A case study of implementing the DIMES-FIRST methodology on a real-world problem

 TCSA